charagarlnad/miscellaneous/README.md

 # miscellaneous
-just a bunch of scripts 'n stuff i use
+just a bunch of scripts and other useful things i use

 pretty self descriptive ^

-also someone should pull request with their opinion of if having my list of stuff i use public makes me more insecure